On Uncertainty Quantification in Particle Accelerators Modelling: UQ VIA POLYNOMIAL CHAOS EXPANSION

-With the help of the surrogate model, there are 2 ways to tackle the problem.\ The first is to solve the problem approximatively on a coarser search space (red grid in \figref{fig:modelred}) and then "interpolate" to the true solution from the cheap to run surrogate model.\ The second option is to use the expensive \hfm\ to obtain $\vec{u}^* \in \mathbf{D}^*$, but on a much smaller domain ($\mathbf{D}^*$).\ It is important to mention that the surrogate model does not really reduce the search space.
-Rather, it is an approximation to the full model over the area of the search space where one believes that the model matters the most.\ The goal of the surrogate model is to create a cheap to sample approximation of the full model.
+It is important to mention that the surrogate model does not really reduce the search space.
+Rather, it is an approximation to the full model over the area of the search space where one believes that the model matters the most.\ The goal of the surrogate model is to create a cheap-to-sample approximation of the full model.